-Note: If the 2.4GHz LED and 5GHz LED are off, press and hold the WPS/Wi-Fi button on the back for more than 2 seconds, then release the button.
+If the 2.4GHz LED and 5GHz LED are off, press and hold the WPS/Wi-Fi button on the back for more than 2 seconds, then release the button.
 Both the LEDs should turn solid on.

-5. Connect your computer to the router.

-Method 1: Wired
+- 5. Connect your computer to the router. - Method 1: Wired

-Turn off the Wi-Fi on your computer and connect the devices to the router via an Ethernet cable.
+Turn off the Wi-Fi on your computer and connect the devices as shown below.